Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Background and definitions

-Fig.~\ref{fig1intro}{F-G} illustrates how a $3_1$ knot pattern can be inserted at a 2-section of an unknot polygon to convert it into a $3_1$ polygon.
+Figure~\ref{fig1intro}{C} and {D} illustrates how a $3_1$ link pattern can be inserted at a 2-section of an unknot polygon to convert it into a $3_1$ polygon.
 An unknot polygon with at least one 2-section can be decomposed into the connected sum of two unknots.
-Any link pattern can then be ``inserted'' in between, as in Fig.~\ref{fig1intro}G. In the next subsection we present implications of this for $\tube^*$.
+Any link pattern can then be ``inserted'' in between, as in Figure~\ref{fig1intro}{D}.
+In the next subsection we present implications of this for $\tube^*$.